SWSand/space-invaders-pygame/README.md

    	pygame.image.load("my_image.jpg") : Loads an image.
 You can assign this to an image variable

+     	pygame.Surface((x,y)) : creates a surface that isnt our screen for us to add our hero or enemies on to

+      	surface.fill("color") : fills in our surface to make it visible. default color is black

 	screen.blit(my_image, (my_image_x, my_image_y)) : Adds the image on to your game screen at the location given

 	my_image.get_rect().size[1] : when called on an image variable and assigned to a variable ex: image_heigh,  will return the height of an image